Lol-Hi/cep-pygam3d/p/6-documentation/README.md

 * Controlling the movement of the player sprite: `Working`
 * Controlling the turning of the player sprite: `Working`
 * Shooting mechanism for terrorists: `Building`
+  * Sometimes the bullets will still shoot through the walls
-* Preventing players from walking into walls: `Building`
+* Preventing players from walking into walls: `Working`
 * Sighting and aiming mechanism for terrorists: `Working`
 * Movement of terrorists: `Working`
 * Movement of civilians: `Working`
 * Hearing mechanism: `Building`
+  * Works, but will result in `NULL tstate` error
 * Calling the police: `Working`

 Mapmaker